YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 3. -BACKWARD is incompatible with -FORWARD, -AFTER, -CHECKTN, -NOCHAIN, and -REDIRECT.

-4. -BROKENTRANS is compatible only with -RECOVER, -ROLLBACK, or -EXTRACT.
+4. -[NO]BROKENTRANS is compatible only with -RECOVER, -ROLLBACK, or -EXTRACT.

 5. -CHAIN is only compatible with -FORWARD.